socopoko/dmenu-ascii-emoji/README.md

 # dmenu-scripts

 **1. ascii_emoji_selector**
-- _description:_ copies the selected ascii emoji from dmenu to yourclipboard
+- _description:_ copies the selected ascii emoji from dmenu to your clipboard
 - _dependencies:_ dmenu, xclip
 - _instructions:_
   1. download the script